 "Three days?
 That's odd."
 Gita couldn't imagine what had happened.

 Another round of tea and Ula and Gita went into troubleshooting mode.
 "Gita, I have searched everywhere in Borys' things to find that receipt but to no avail.
 I think we should hire an investigator to find your mother."

 "Aunt Ula, we don't have that kind of money."

 "We do, Little Pearl.
 I fired Borys' attorney and hired another one to delve into Borys' affairs.
 He found some accounts Borys had I never knew about.
 He's had quite a job finding a way to get them into my hands.
 As soon as he succeeds I will use every bit of it if necessary to hire an investigator."

 "No Aunt Ula, I won't let you put yourself at risk."

 "Hush Gita.
 My attorney is doing an excellent job.
 I'm confident I will be well provided for.
 If not, I would sell my house and live in a tent to help you find your Mama.
 I love her too and I miss her, oh how I miss her."

 Gita reached out and kissed Ula's hand.
 "I have no words, Aunt Ula, just thank you, from the bottom of my heart."

 Ula entered the law office of Daniel Gorski.
-Julia, his secretary, greeted her and informed Mr. Gorski of her arrival through the intercom.
+His secretary, greeted her and informed Mr. Gorski of her arrival through the intercom.
 He saw her right away.